WesleyRenaud/NHLDatabaseProject/README.md

  * Worked on formatting of players' information for individual player lookup, and looking up teams' skaters' stats
- * Fixed error with adding goalies, how it was registering them as skaters ~ Feb 17
+ * Fixed error with adding goalies, how it was registering them as skaters ~ Feb 18
- * Added Anaheim skater stats, Arizona skater stats, and Boston skater stats up to Jakub Lauko
+ * Added Anaheim skater stats, Arizona skater stats, Boston skater stats, and Buffalo skater stats up to Tage Thompson
+~ Feb 19
+ * Finish Buffalo skater stats, added Calgary skater stats up to Rasmus Andersson